honeycombio/beeline-java/beeline-core/src/main/java/io/honeycomb/beeline/builder/README.md

 ```

 ## Using DefaultBeeline
-DefaultBeeline has a new `getInstance` method which takes BeelineBuilder and serviceName.
+DefaultBeeline has a `getInstance` method which takes BeelineBuilder and serviceName.

 ```java
 package com.example.MyApp;